lebite/Reservations/README.md

 **Input**: `restaurant_id` which will be used to look for a particular restaurant’s availability

-**Output**: JSON with the number of times the restaurant was booked that day and the timeslots available to book past the current date and time
+**Output**: JSON with restaurant information and the reservations that have been made so far that are in the range beginning at the current date/time and ending 2.5 hours after the current date/time
 ```
 {
   "restaurant_id": <number>,